Terraform

 Specify Redis connection settings

-You can connect to either a Redis standalone instance, or a Redis Enterprise instance in non-clustering mode.
-The redis authentication can be configured for all Redis configurations.
+You can connect to either a Redis standalone instance or a Redis Enterprise instance in non-clustering mode.

 Authentication